-We are very happy to announce (although a bit sad too) that Julian Sutherland, a long standing member of the group, has very successfully defended his PhD thesis today.
+We are very, very happy to announce that Julian Sutherland, a long standing member of the group, has very successfully defended his PhD thesis today.

 Julian is currently a Formal Verification Engineer at Nethermind, a blockchain company working on Ethereum.